-1.6.9 SmtpOutput
+2.7.10 SmtpOutput

 Outputs a Heka message in an email.
-The message subject is the plugin name and the message content is controlled by the payload_only setting.
+The message subject is the plugin name and the message content is controlled by the payload\only setting.
 The primary purpose is for email alert notifications e.g., PagerDuty.

-- payload_only (bool) If set to true, then only the message payload string will be emailed, otherwise the entire Message struct will be emailed in JSON format. (default: true) - send_from (string) The email address of the sender. (default: "heka@localhost.localdomain") - send_to (array of strings) An array of email addresses where the output will be sent to. - subject (string) Custom subject line of email. (default: "Heka [SmtpOutput]") - host (string) SMTP host to send the email to (default: "127.0.0.1:25") - auth (string) SMTP authentication type: "none", "Plain", "CRAMMD5" (default: "none") - user (string, optional) SMTP user name - password (string, optional) SMTP user password
+- send\from (string) The email address of the sender. (default: "heka@localhost.localdomain") - send\to (array of strings) An array of email addresses where the output will be sent to. - subject (string) Custom subject line of email. (default: "Heka [SmtpOutput]") - host (string) SMTP host to send the email to (default: "127.0.0.1:25") - auth (string) SMTP authentication type: "none", "Plain", "CRAMMD5" (default: "none") - user (string, optional) SMTP user name - password (string, optional) SMTP user password